ShruthiHanuGowda/react-redux-jest-enzyme-app/README.md

-npm i --save-dev enzyme enzyme-adapter-react-16 jest jest-enzyme setup enzyme config file - setupTests.js install node-sass for using scss files
+npm i --save-dev enzyme enzyme-adapter-react-16 jest jest-enzyme setup enzyme config file - setupTests.js install node-sass for using scss files use google fonts - and include link in the index file

 setup the github repository-